Site icon Circuit Ideas for You

 The triac is closed when the transistor is open.

-Signal reception causes the transistor to close intermittently charging the capacitor through two resistors (820 ohm) and subsequently opening the triac.
+Signal reception causes the transistor to close intermittently charging the capacitor through two resistors (820 ohm) and after that opening the triac.

 Rbase = 220k